opengisch/QField-docs/docs/how-to/authentication.md

 Once the user has exported the authentication configuration to an XML file, he/she copies that file onto the device(s) running QField.
-The file has to be copied to the device's \<main storage>/QField/auth/ directory.
-The [/QField/auth/]{.title-ref} path is created when first launching QField, look for it if you are not sure which storage (external or internal) is the right one.
+The file has to be copied to the device's `\[main storage]/QField/auth/` directory.
+The `/QField/auth/` path is created when first launching QField, look for it if you are not sure which storage (external or internal) is the right one.